About Charter Schools

 How long does it take to start a charter school?

-Starting a public charter school in Idaho is a complicated and time intensive process spelled out in Title 33, Chapter 52 of state law.
-A successful charter petition usually takes two years to get approved.
+Starting a public charter school in Idaho is no small undertaking.
+The process is spelled out in Title 33, Chapter 52 of state law.
+A successful charter petition used to take two years to move through the approval process.
+In 2017, the Idaho State Legislature passed HB279, which substantially reduced the time it takes to move through the petition process.

-In brief, any group or persons may petition to start a charter school, but such a petition must be signed by not fewer than 30 qualified electors of the school district attendance area designated in the petition.
+Any group or persons may petition to start a charter school.
+A petition must be signed by not fewer than 30 qualified electors of the school district attendance area designated in the petition.
+This group must also attend the Charter Start Workshop

-Through a lengthy process that include public hearings, the charter petition is vetted by the proposed authorizing entity and ultimately approved, denied or returned to the proposed governing board for editing.
+The charter petition is vetted by the proposed authorizing entity (Local School District or Idaho Public Charter School Commission) and ultimately approved, denied or returned to the proposed governing board for editing.
 The charter petition must detail the proposed academic program that addresses among other items how the school will identify what it means to be an “educated person” in the 21st century.

 The petition also provides details on standardized testing, employee hiring practices, health & safety issues, attendance areas, lottery procedures, and provides evidence that the school can meet a number of financial, legal, facility and compliance requirements.
 If after all this, the charter petition is approved, then the initial charter would be issued by the authorizing entity for a term of three years.